A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Experiments

 \section{Experiments}

-In this section, we conduct experiments to validate the efficacy and theory of AdaHB (AdaUSM with $\lambda = 0$) and AdaNAG (AdaUSM with $\lambda = 1$) by applying them to train DNNs\footnote{https://github.com/kuangliu/pytorch-cifar} including LetNet \cite{lecun1998gradient}, GoogLeNet \cite{szegedy2015going}, ResNet \cite{he2016deep}, and DenseNet \cite{huang2017densely} on various datasets including MNIST \cite{lecun1998gradient}, CIFAR10/100 \cite{krizhevsky2009learning}, and Tiny-ImageNet \cite{deng2009imagenet}.
-The efficacies of AdaHB and AdaNAG are evaluated via the training loss, test accuracy, and test loss vs. epochs, respectively.
+In this section, we conduct experiments to validate the efficacy and theory of AdaHB (AdaUSM with $\lambda = 0$) and AdaNAG (AdaUSM with $\lambda = 1$) by applying them to train DNNs\footnote{https://github.com/kuangliu/pytorch-cifar} including LeNet \cite{lecun1998gradient}, GoogLeNet \cite{szegedy2015going}, ResNet \cite{he2016deep}, and DenseNet \cite{huang2017densely} on various datasets including MNIST \cite{lecun1998gradient}, CIFAR10/100 \cite{krizhevsky2009learning}, and Tiny-ImageNet \cite{deng2009imagenet}.
+The efficacies of AdaHB and AdaNAG are evaluated in terms of the training loss and test accuracy v.s. epochs, respectively.
 In the experiments, we fix the batch-size as $128$ and the weighted decay parameter as $5 \times 10^{-4}$, respectively.